hcartiaux/terraform/README.md

 This is my own Terraform configuration repository for my homelab.

-It is split in two directories:
+It is split in three directories:

 * `libvirt`, to spawn VMs with cloud-init on my dedibox server.
   The main configuration file is `terraform.tfvars`,